ILFforever/IC-3-Cardiac-Care-Companion/README.md

 # IC-3-Cardiac-Care-Companion
+>"A revolutionary take on Heart desease detection".
 This is the main github repo for The IC-3 Inteligent Cardiac Care Companion, A Compact ECG and SPO2 Device with Predictive Analytics for Detection of Cardiac Issues.
 This project has been developed under complyment with the NSC competition 2022

 ## Installation

 Download and run the code using either Arduino IDE or PlatformIO (recommended).
 The program is intended to be ran on an ESP32-S3 or ESP32-Wroom 32.
-**This program will not function properly on boards without a touchscreen** \n(TTGO S3 Touch Screen version is recomended.)
+**This program will not function properly on boards without a touchscreen** (TTGO S3 Touch Screen version is recomended.)

 ```bash